kishan04rajput/weather-viewer/README.md

    - Wait for the loading animation to complete
    - View the results in chart and table format
    - In development mode using mockResponse
-   - In production it will make api call
+   - In production mode it will make an api call

 ### Example Coordinates